-This year he joined Brit award-winning singer Paloma Faith on stage at London’s O2 arena in a bid to re-engage young music audiences with politics.
+In 2015 he joined Brit award-winning singer Paloma Faith on stage at London’s O2 arena in a bid to re-engage young music audiences with politics.
 He will be a guest speaker at the Durham Miners’ Gala later this summer.

 Owen was named 2012 Stonewall Journalist of the Year, and in 2013 Young Writer of the Year at the Political Book Award, when he split the prize money donating half to Disabled People Against Cuts and half to a Labour Party parliamentary candidate.

 The award of Honorary Doctor of the University is bestowed upon Owen in recognition of his trajectory career as an award winning author and journalist and, more importantly, as a champion for social justice.
 It acknowledges his critical contribution to highlighting the impact of class and poverty on health, wellbeing and participation in society.
 The award further celebrates him as a role model for students and graduates on a range of university awards in our School of Social Work, Allied and Public Health and School of Journalism, Humanities and Social Sciences.